yashika435/healthcare-ai-agent/README.md

 A Streamlit-based AI assistant that helps patients and caregivers monitor health status, medications, and wellness habits with intelligent insights.

-Built as part of Capabl Internship – Track A2: **Medication & Wellness Tracker**.
+Built as part of Capabl Internship –  **Medication & Wellness Tracker**.

 ---